JAndritsch/redux/docs/recipes/Optimization.md

 };
 ```

-This reducer handles the action type `FILTER_BY_COLOR` by taking the color provided from the action and returns a new array representing the filtered items.
+This reducer handles the action type `FILTER_BY_COLOR` by taking the color provided from the action and returning a new array representing the filtered items.
 Consider what would happen when the following action dispatches:

 ```js
 {